 Applicable to all customers, suppliers and service providers of the Dr. Eckel Animal Nutrition GmbH & Co.
 KG, Dr. Eckel GmbH, Dr. Eckel Vermögensverwaltung GmbH and Dr. Eckel Animal Nutrition Verwaltung GmbH

-General Conditions of Sale and Delivery
+Sale and Delivery

 These General Conditions of Sale and Delivery apply to all contracts with companies, public legal entities, shall be an integral part of the contract of purchase.
 Conflicting or deviating conditions of purchase or other reservations made by Buyer shall not be effective unless Seller has expressly accepted them in writing for a particular order.